Understanding the Benefits of Solar Panels Before 2025

 The state incentives in New Jersey include a tax exemption on solar equipment, a property tax exemption for the portion of increased home value attributed to solar panels, plus SREC performance payments paid over 15 years, and bill credits for extra solar power you send back to the grid.

-SUSI (Successor Solar Incentive) is the New Jersey solar incentive program that provides financial credits for solar energy generation by offering fixed-rate, 15-year payments based on a system's energy production, rather than on variable market-based Solar Renewable Energy Certificates (SRECs).
+SUSI (Successor Solar Incentive) is the New Jersey solar incentive program that provides financial credits for solar energy generation.
+It offers fixed-rate, 15-year payments based on a system's energy production, rather than on variable market-based Solar Renewable Energy Certificates (SRECs).
 Homeowners receive a fixed monthly or quarterly payment for every unit of energy their system produces, with recent rates for Administratively Determined Incentive (ADI) participants set at $85 per SREC.
 This program can be combined with the federal Residential Clean Energy Credit, which allows for a 30% federal tax credit on eligible solar installation costs, to further reduce the overall cost of a solar system.

 Practical Considerations

 Keep in mind that you’ll likely need approval from your township or municipality before installing solar panels.
 Installation typically takes several days, depending on the size and complexity of your home.
-And since reliable contractors are currently in high demand, it’s best not to wait until the last minute if you’re trying to meet the year-end deadline.
+Since reliable contractors are currently in high demand, it’s best not to wait until the last minute if you’re trying to meet the year-end deadline.

 Final Thoughts